 Subscription e-book platforms: will not only supply the e-books but will also manage their administration on your library’s behalf.
 The drawback to these schemes is that they are expensive and the books are leased, never owned by the library so if you withdraw from the scheme at any time all the books will be lost!
 Examples of such schemes are:

-- Overdrive – also used by many public library services across the UK this is one of the most expensive e-book platforms around but it has the widest range and most amount of books available to choose from than any other provider with new publishers coming on board all the time.
+- Overdrive – also used by many public library services across the UK, this is one of the most expensive e-book platforms around but it has the widest range and most amount of books available to choose from than any other provider with new publishers coming on board all the time.
 Overdrive offers books, audiobooks and streaming videos.
 All items are strictly one person one borrower so you would need to buy multiple copies of popular books.
-Here an annual fee is charged on a sliding scale depending on the number of pupils in the school (*£900 for up to 500 students rising to £2,500 for 2,000 students).
-The school receives credit to the value of 50% of the fee for buying books.
+Here an annual fee is charged on a sliding scale depending on the number of pupils in the school .
+The school receives credit to the value of 50% of this fee for buying books.
 OverDrive will build your own customised website and there is the facility to restrict books to certain ages.
 Choosing books and downloading them to the website is very simple and there are helpful on call specialists who will also put baskets together for you, from which you can select what you want to buy.
-One downside is that books are not available immediately- they can take up to 24 hours to appear.
+One downside is that because the site is American based books are not available immediately – they can take up to 24 hours to appear.
 From the users point of view though borrowing books is quick and easy.
 OverDrive also supports all leading devices and operating systems apart from the Amazon Kindle.

 - e-Platform was launched in June 2012 by Peters Bookselling Service, the UK’s largest children’s library specialists and Wheelers Books, the largest library and school supplier in New Zealand.
-Peters ePlatform offers access to over *120,000 titles and part of its attraction is that quite simply it is one of the cheapest platforms around.
-There is a *£95 set-up charge which includes hosting with your own logo, patron authentication and support; apart from the expense of purchasing the actual books the only on-going cost is the DRM fee which is charged at £1.50 a book.
-Starter collections are available , ranging from *£192 – £450.
-Like Overdrive, items are strictly one person one borrower.
+Peters ePlatform is one of the cheapest platforms around.
+There is a small set-up charge which includes hosting with your own logo, patron authentication and support; apart from the expense of purchasing the actual books the only on-going cost is a small DRM fee which is charged per book.
+Starter collections are available and like Overdrive, items are strictly one person one borrower.
 There is now a UK representative which makes life easier – before all communications with the company went via New Zealand – and she is very happy to visit schools and run user groups and demos.

-- VLE Books is another e-book platform which was launched in 2012 by Browns Books for Students and costs *£200 initially to set up and £500 annually thereafter which includes a 2,000 download “fair usage” limit with extra downloads being charged at 7p each.
-If you already use Browns as your bookseller, ordering e-books could not be easier.
+- VLE Books is another e-book platform which was launched in 2012 by Browns Books for Students.
+If you already use Browns as your bookseller, ordering e-books could not be easier!
 The books also appear instantaneously – there is no delay.
-Browns have a useful system for purchasing e-books where most (but not all) titles can be purchased with multiple user access, either by using a credit system or multiple user licences.
+This system is one where some (but not all) titles can be purchased with multiple user access, either by using a credit system or multiple user licences.
 1 credit = 1 student using that book for 24 hours.
 This means that any number of people can use a book at any one time, and with credits being available at 200-400 a book that is a lot of log-ins before the credit on your book ‘runs out’.
 Reports tell you if a book is running low on credits so you can purchase more.
-Every user has a log in to Browns and users can highlight and make notes in their books which only they can see.
-The disadvantage of Browns is that it currently cannot be integrated into any one of the library management systems.
-You have to catalogue an e-book as you would a physical book but then a link takes pupils through to the VLE book platform where they then log in and look for it.
+Every user has a log in to this system and users can highlight and make notes in their e-books which only they can see.
+The main disadvantage of this system however is that it currently cannot be integrated into any one of the library management systems.
+This means you have to catalogue an e-book as you would a physical book but then a link takes pupils through to the VLE book platform where they then log in and look for it.
 It does not go straight through to the book or open it as happens with other systems.
 On the whole Browns is more suitable for Senior Schools, particularly as it has an excellent Sixth Form non-fiction section

 You can also rent e-books for flexible time periods: RM Books offers high-quality textbooks, curriculum titles, fiction and non-fiction to rent (as well as purchase).
 The advantages of this platform is that it is extremely simple to use and requires no upfront investment or annual subscription.
 You only pay for what you want and if you are renting you only pay for access to the ebook for as long as you need it.
 For a school with a limited budget this is important especially if you are unsure as to how your pupils will take to using e-books.
 With RM Books, you search for the book you want, select the period you want it to be available to your students (from one month to two years) and allocate it to individuals or groups as required.
 Pupils can highlight and write notes in their books which is useful when reading set texts.
 The advantage of this scheme is that you can save money as you only get what you need, when you need it.
 You also won’t be stuck with out-of-date textbooks when the curriculum changes, because at the start of each rental period you’ll have access to the latest version.
 The disadvantages of this platform, however, are that because it is still relatively new it does not have the vast range of books that other systems can offer.
 It can also be an expensive way to buy books as some are only available to rent and will disappear once their rental time has elapsed.